January 2, 2020 / Tips

 Pre-wedding shoots have come a long way from those early 2013 shoots where couples posed in front of iconic monuments and you captured it all.
 In today’s time, couples want themed and well-thought out ideas when it comes to pre-wedding shoots.
 While some want that, others want to keep it casual and fun – allowing themselves to have fun.
 Keeping all this in mind and executing a pre-wedding shoot is no easy task for a candid wedding photographer.
 So we have a list that we abide by whenever we are doing a pre-wedding shoot at Vivek Krishnan Photography.
 Want a sneak peek?
 Keep reading!

-Understand What The Couple Wants – Most couples who want a pre-wedding shoot are confused between a million ideas that the internet throws at them.
-So, as a candid wedding photographer it’s important to understand what they want.
+Understand What The Couple Wants – Most couples who want a pre-wedding photoshoot are confused between a million ideas that the internet throws at them.
+So, as a candid wedding photographer, it’s important to understand what they want.
 So meet them, dig deeper into their stories and personalities.
 How they met, what themes they have in mind, and if there are any remarkable moments in their relationship that you can build the pre-wedding shoot on!

-Permissions – While couples may want you to do their pre-wedding shoot at some lavish 5-star or even the Taj Mahal, it’s not possible without permissions and licences.
+Permissions – While couples may want you to do their pre-wedding photoshoot at some lavish 5-star or even the Taj Mahal, it’s not possible without permissions and licences.
 Before you finalise the location and if it’s a 5-star, tell them about permissions and licencing costs which will be over and above your fees.

 Always Do A Recce – Always always do recce of the location once you have fixed on it with the couple.
 That way you are well-prepared on the day of the shoot on where you want the couple to walk, pose, sit etcetera.
 Chances are that couples may want a sunrise or sunset shoot and this will save you a lot of time!